How to Prioritize Product Features? Guide for Product Managers

 - Delighting according to Kano – wow-effect, value for PR

 - Pirate metrics (AARRR)

 Weighted Scoring in Hygger

 You can perform Weighted Scoring in Hygger.
 At first, you need to create your own criteria, each of it can have its own scale (0..10, any number, t-shirt size, USD, yes/no).

-Then, you set weights for each criteria.
-You evaluate features by these criteria, so each feature is getting the score.
+Then, you set weights for each criterion.
+You evaluate features by these criteria, so each feature is getting a score.

 You get the table with a list of all features so you can choose the winners.

 You Push features to Kanban or Scrum boards for development.